Tuscany and the Adriatic – April 30-May 8, 2019

 Mid-afternoon return home, with time to rest and pack.
 Dinner pairing local wines and Tuscan dishes follows at a wonderful local restaurant.
 Meals included: B, D

 Day 4 – Crossing the Appenines: Val Tiberina (Tiber Valley) to Le Marche

 Departure after breakfast for the Val Tiberina, where we’ll visit a relatively undiscovered corner of the province of Arezzo.
 A region of lovely hilltowns and open vistas, Val Tiberina was the birthplace of Piero della Francesca (whose frescoes we saw in Arezzo) and Michelangelo.
-We’ll walk through the town of San Sepolcro and visit its Aboca Museum, dedicated to the thousand-year history of the relationship between man and plants.
+We’ll walk through the town of San Sepolcro and visit its Aboca Museum, housed in a Renaissance palace and dedicated to the thousand-year history of the relationship between man and plants.
 Sounds wonky but truly fascinating!
 Time for lunch on your own before moving on across the Appenine Mountains to the Marche region.

 Arrival at Monterado and check-in at our castle hotel.
 A fun dinner awaits us right outside the hotel door at a local trattoria.